Fishmasters.com

 Whether you’re after bass, crappie, catfish, or other species, these lakes provide diverse environments and reliable fishing.
 Some are known for their size and accessibility, while others stand out for their unique features or consistent catches.
 This article highlights what makes each lake special, including key details like fish species, amenities, and tips for a successful trip.
 Our goal is to help you find the perfect lake for your next fishing adventure in Oklahoma.

-30. Chimney Rock Lake
+30. Lake Overholser

-29. Vinita Lake Park
+29. Foss Lake

-26. Lake Lawtonka
+27. Lake Lawtonka

 Lake Lawtonka stretches across the foothills of Oklahoma’s Wichita Mountains, offering anglers a wide space to explore.
 Known for its clear waters and rocky shorelines, the lake is a strong spot for bass, catfish, and crappie fishing.
 Steep banks and underwater structures create natural hiding places for big catches.
 The open water is often calm, making it easier to fish from boats or kayaks.
 Fishing piers and shoreline access are scattered around the lake, giving different options for every kind of fisherman.
 Surrounded by rugged hills, Lake Lawtonka combines good fishing conditions with wide, open views of nature.

-25. Robert S. Kerr Reservoir
+26. Robert S. Kerr Reservoir

 Robert S. Kerr Reservoir, located in eastern Oklahoma, offers anglers a wide expanse of water filled with opportunities.
 Covering around 43,800 acres, it sits along the Arkansas River and provides a strong habitat for crappie, catfish, bass, and sunfish.
 Its many coves, points, and channels create a variety of fishing spots for both shore and boat anglers.
 The surrounding woodlands and wetlands also support rich wildlife, making the area feel natural and open.
 Regular water levels and managed fish populations keep it a steady choice for those looking to enjoy a solid day of fishing without heavy crowds.

-23. Sardis Lake
+25. Sardis Lake

 Sardis Lake stretches across southeastern Oklahoma, offering anglers miles of rich shoreline and deep waters.
 Known for its healthy populations of bass, catfish, and crappie, the lake draws both serious fishermen and casual visitors throughout the year.
 The wide open waters and forested surroundings create a calm, open setting where fishing feels steady and unhurried.
 With clear depths and a range of habitats, Sardis supports fishing at all seasons, from spring spawning to fall feeding.
 Its peaceful stretches of coves and main channels provide space to explore without feeling crowded.
 Sardis remains a reliable destination for those seeking good fishing.

-21. Hugo Lake
+21. Lake Eucha

-19. Lake Carl Blackwell
+20. Lake Carl Blackwell

 Lake Carl Blackwell, just west of Stillwater, is a well-known spot for fishing in Oklahoma.
 Its waters are home to largemouth bass, crappie, catfish, and saugeye.
 The lake stretches across 3,350 acres, offering plenty of space for anglers who prefer shorelines or boats.
 Along with strong fishing opportunities, the lake provides boat ramps, fishing docks, and nearby camping areas.
 During spring and fall, fishing conditions are especially good as the fish move into shallower water.
 Lake Carl Blackwell is managed by Oklahoma State University, ensuring the area is clean and easy to access.
 It’s a reliable choice for a fishing trip.

-14. Lake Hudson
+18. Lake Hudson

 Lake Hudson, stretching across northeastern Oklahoma, is known for its wide open waters and strong fishing reputation.
 This reservoir, built along the Grand River, is especially popular with anglers chasing bass, crappie, and catfish.
 The lake covers more than 12,000 acres, offering plenty of space for both quiet fishing spots and active boating areas.
 With long stretches of shoreline and easy access points, it’s a favorite choice for weekend trips and casual outings.
 Seasonal changes bring variety to the fishing conditions, giving both beginners and seasoned anglers something new to experience each time they visit.
 Local parks around the lake provide boat ramps, campsites, and picnic areas, making it simple to plan a full day or overnight stay.
 Whether casting from the banks or drifting across deeper channels, Lake Hudson offers steady opportunities for a good catch and an easy way to enjoy Oklahoma’s outdoors.

-13. Keystone Lake
+13. Oologah Lake

-12. Lake Altus-Lugert
+12. Skiatook Lake

-11. Lake Overholser
+11. Lake Hefner

-10. Kaw Lake
+10. Lake Thunderbird

 Lake Thunderbird, located near Norman, Oklahoma, is a large reservoir known for its wide, open waters and reliable fishing spots.
 Covering about 6,070 acres, it’s a popular place for anglers looking for catfish, crappie, and largemouth bass.
 The lake’s shoreline stretches for miles, offering many areas to fish from the banks or by boat.
 Clear coves and muddy flats give different kinds of fish a place to gather year-round.
 Lake Thunderbird also has two marinas and several boat ramps, making it easy to get out on the water.
 Shaded picnic spots and basic campsites nearby allow visitors to stay close to the action.
 With steady stocking programs and plenty of natural cover in the water, the lake supports a healthy fish population.
 Lake Thunderbird’s size and accessibility make it a steady choice for both seasoned anglers and those just starting out.
 It’s an easy day trip from Oklahoma City.

-6. Lake Hefner
+6. Lake Tenkiller

 5. Lake Murray

-4. Lake Eufaula
+3. Lake Eufaula

 3. Lake Texoma